Archimedes9500/aliucord-plugins/README.md

 3. Build or deploy your first plugin using:
    - Windows: `.\gradlew.bat MyFirstCommand:make` or `.\gradlew.bat MyFirstCommand:deployWithAdb`
    - Linux & Mac: `./gradlew MyFirstCommand:make` or `./gradlew MyFirstCommand:deployWithAdb`

+## License

+Everything in this repo is released into the public domain.
+You may use it however you want with no conditions whatsoever